4:07am in Ashburn, Virginia

 Good Morning!

-My research and designs focus on the proliferation and impact of smart cities and infrastructures, the next generation of digital tools, game theory, and opportunities to make smarter, resilient, and human environments.
+My research and projects study platform urbanism, infrastructures, and the next generation of digital workflows and games designing smarter, more resilient, and human-centered environments.

 Recent work